TheCyberViking/NetSpammer/README.md

 * Simulate an Attack = This will simulate an attack on the network out your main ethernet port
 * Repaly an Attack = this will replay pre-recorded network traffic out your main ethernet port
 * Make noise on the Network = This will generate random traffic on the network out your main ethernet port

+## Moding
+Alot of the features are easily modifed changing out the pcap files while replacing them with the same nameed files